Launching our findings on Patient Need

 Our research has identified 24 areas of patient need across the whole patient journey.
 Responding to all these can’t be done by any single organisation, so yesterday was a fantastic opportunity to share what we’ve learnt with other charities, the NHS, industry, researchers and of course, patients.

 Of these 24 areas, we’ve identified six that we think need attention now – the diseases which are the biggest killers, pre-malignant conditions, early deaths, lack of awareness around blood cancers, patients feeling blood cancer is different to other cancers, and a perceived lack of provision of information and support.
-These are covered in a report put together for Tuesday’s event, which can be read in full here.
+These are covered in a report put together for Tuesday’s event.

 The report marks the end of the first phase of our patient need research, but only the start of what we hope will be a long term collaborative response by every organisation dedicated to beating blood cancer.
 We’re already in discussion with many charities, companies, researchers, health professionals and NHS decision makers about how we can all respond to these six areas.
 In addition, our next phase of research will look in more detail at other areas of patient need identified in this report.